DanialArab/AWS/README.md

 I need an appropriate security group with a name of something like NeptuneAccess with an inbound rule allowing TCP traffic on port 8182.
 A quick reminder: Outbound traffic is all allowed by default in the security group.

+## Notebooks in Neptune

+I do need an appropriate IAM role which allows me call different services SageMaker, Bedrock, and S3.
+It seems that Notebooks in Neptune will be re-directed to SageMaker and from SageMaker to our it'll be re-directed to the actual Jupyter Notebook.

 Reference:

 https://www.youtube.com/playlist?list=PLd13Ui6RDb8m5X15ZrQd8XuOXV6RZbPSO